wp-plugins/juiz-user-custom/readme.txt

-=== Juiz User Custom ===
+=== Juiz User Custom Meta ===
 Contributors: CreativeJuiz
 Donate link: http://creativejuiz.fr
-Tags: author, user, custom, field, rich, user_meta Requires at least: 3.0
+Tags: author, user, custom, field, rich, user_meta, meta, information, profile Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: 0.1
+Stable tag: 0.2

-Allows administrator to configure some extra fields in the profile user panel.
+Allows administrator to configure some extra fields (user meta) for users.
 With these new fields, make a rich authors or users page, for example.

 == Description ==

 Allows administrator to configure some extra fields in the "users" panel.
-With these new fields, make a rich authors or users page, for example.
+By adding new user meta, make a rich authors or users page, for example.

 * Add custom fields for all the users of WordPress in one time (in the setting page).
 * Edit or delete them when you want.